U.S. Bankruptcy Court: District of New Mexico

 As I discuss in Consumer Bankruptcy Law (Routledge) as well as Bankruptcy.blog, understanding the “local culture” is imperative.
 Practices in the 10th Circuit often differ from those in other circuits, especially regarding local forms for Chapter 13 plans.

 For example, in my district, the Southern District of Florida, I’ve never faced an issue with the trustee objecting to 401(k) withdrawals.
-Still, in researching other states, there are trustees who object to any amount withdrawn.
+Still, in researching other states, some trustees object to any amount withdrawn.

 For the most current information, visit the official website: United States Bankruptcy Court – District of New Mexico.